Chocolate zucchini bread

 Considering how much we consumed and enjoyed this very bread throughout late summer and fall, you’d think I’d have posted the recipe before now.
 The truth is, I wanted to, but I stopped myself courtesy of self-doubt.
 I like to play with this recipe, cutting back to almost zero sweetener and oil, and the results aren’t always predictable or to everyone’s palate.
 (On that note, here’s a tip: if you’re using frozen zucchini shreds, really squeeze out the water before folding in, and only consider swapping out the modest amount of oil for applesauce if you’re sure you’ll be taste-testing first, and are willing to bake more as needed.)

 When gifting this particular loaf—like most of my baking, but especially this one—I’ve gotten into the habit of sharing the healthier-than-standard qualities much like a disclaimer.
 I’ve been overly concerned that the version I love won’t suit the tastes of the recipient.
-However, that is changing a little bit, thanks to a lovely neighbor.
+That’s finally changing, thanks to a lovely neighbor.
+After pulling this from the freezer for a kind neighbor, I received such thoughtful praise, request for the recipe, and follow-up on how the bread was re-created as loaves and muffin that I was finally able to look at the giving-receiving dynamic with fresh eyes.
+We don’t need to worry about whether or not our low-sweetened breads will be enjoyed.
+We can simply feel warm with the knowledge that we are able to extend tokens of friendship.

-The realization worked it’s way into other thoughts with the usual ripple effect, and it’s been really interesting to notice.
 Sometimes, we think we’re observing patterns, problems, or decisions with open-mindedness, but we’re too invested to realize the ways we aren’t.
 As an unrelated but similar example, I’ve always had a curiosity and even longing to homeschool.
 As he’s grown, Felix has expressed the same, and my gut tells me that something alternative, one day, would suit him well.
 So many voices nag and make approaching that decision foggy though, internal and societal.
 Then, recently, the topic came up with a friend I was running with.
 “It sounds like it may not be the right fit for you, but it may be the right one for him,” she said, and I was stunned.
 All this time, one big thought that has held me back from diving into exploration has been the guilty fear that the pull is one of clinginess— my clinginess— and would hold him back.
 To flip the point of view, and simply wonder if actually the thing I was pondering is in fact the best choice for him, was jolting.

 I’m not saying we’re going to homeschool, now, anytime soon, or even ever.
 From this new place of observation, I’m not actually convinced that it is the best choice for either of us.
 I’m only sharing because parallels are intriguing.
 And also, putting it out there, sometimes it’s worth taking a moment to really flip your perspective.
 It may seem obvious, but after Sharon expressed her delight in that bread for once it hit me, what if I stop apologizing for my gifts?
 I love them, and I give them with a full heart.
 That’s all a gift needs to be.
 Wishing you all the gifts of the season, friends. xo